 How web analytics work

-The logged analytics data is then loaded from the database and presented in the administration interface using reports (defined through the Reporting application).
+This data is then loaded from the database and presented in an easy to read format using web analytics reports (defined through the Reporting application).